 What a transition this space was already becoming from the dated corner cabinet it once was!

 Ready for the good stuff, I started the process of painting by filling in all of my slats.
 Tricorn Black is my go-to black paint color!!

 Ready to paint all the things black, I decided to make the two corners opposite of one another on this wall the same color.
 This one was already shiplapped, so it was just a matter of painting it black….

 Perfect!
 Pulling out the old corner cabinet was the right choice.
 A beautiful mess…

 Time to break up that solid black wall where the corner cabinet used to be.
-Be sure to check back next week to see what I added to this space.
+Here’s the link to see what I added to this space.
 These beautiful floating shelves were the perfect addition to finish off this area.
 Go check out how I built these shelves through this link…

 Until next week,

 Don’t forget to join my VIP List below for many more great tutorials.